Satharus/satharus.me/_posts/2019-10-06-masm_linux.md

 cover: /assets/images/masm-linux/masm_cover.jpg
 ---

 In this post I’ll be talking about how to run MASM alongside Irvine library on your Linux system.
-MASM and Irvine library are both requirements for the assembly language course at my college, and well, I am not a fan of Windows so here they are on Linux.
+MASM and Irvine library are both requirements for the assembly language course at my university, and well, I am not a fan of Windows so here they are on Linux.

 <!--more-->